jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

         }
     }

 A *singleton* instance of *MyProject* can be retrieved with *get()*.
-The dependencies for the project are returned by *dependencies()*.
-In this case, the project is dependent only on *ResourceProject*, which is the *Project* definition for the *kivakit-resource* mini-framework. *ResourceProject* in turn has its own dependencies.
+The dependencies for *MyProject* are returned by *dependencies()*.
+In this case, *MyProject* is dependent only on *ResourceProject*, which is the *Project* definition for the *kivakit-resource* mini-framework. *ResourceProject* in turn has its own dependencies.
 KivaKit will ensure that all transitive project dependencies are initialized before *onRun()* is called.

 ## Deployments

-KivaKit applications can load collections of settings objects automatically from an application-relative package named "deployments".
+KivaKit applications can load collections of settings objects automatically from an application-relative package named *deployments*.
 This feature is useful when deploying a microservice to a particular environment.
-The structure of the application looks like this:
+The structure of our application looks like this:

     ├── MyMicroservice
     └── deployments